grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 # Playbooks

-This document contains playbooks, or at least a checklist of what to look for, for alerts in the cortex-mixin.
+This document contains playbooks, or at least a checklist of what to look for, for alerts in the cortex-mixin and logs from Cortex.
 This document assumes that you are running a Cortex cluster:

 1. Using this mixin config
 2. Using GCS as object store (but similar procedures apply to other backends)